Annual data protection conference

 Society for Data Protection and Data Security (GDD) e.V.

-The annual data protection conference (45th DAFTA) of the Gesellschaft für Datenschutz und Datensicherheit (GDD) e.V. took place on November 18, 2021.
+On November 18, 2021, the annual data protection conference (45th DAFTA) of the Gesellschaft für Data protection and Data security (GDD) e.V. took place.

-This year, the symposium, which was once again held digitally due to the pandemic, once again impressed with its diverse selection of topics and thus provided all participants with added value in the office, home office or on the sofa at home.
+This year, the symposium, which was once again held digitally due to the pandemic, once again impressed with its diverse selection of topics and thus provided added value for all participants in the office, Home office or to the sofa at home.

 DAFTA also featured a large number of digital participants and lecturers from the "Who's Who" of the data protection world, who spoke on the most important data protection topics of the moment:

 The DAFTA was characterized by three current and practice-relevant topics.
-The new Telecommunications Telemedia Data Protection Act (TTDSG), which came into force on December 1, 2021, was a topic that played just as big a role on the agenda as the ongoing implementation issues regarding the ECJ's "Schrems II" decision.
+The new Telecommunications Telemedia Data Protection Act (TTDSG), which came into force on 01.12.2021, was a topic that played just as big a role on the agenda as the ongoing implementation issues regarding the "Schrems II" decision of the ECJ.
 Another topic at this year's DAFTA was the developments in connection with claims for damages under data protection law in accordance with Art.
 82 GDPR.

-Rolf Bender from the BMWi informed the participants about the history of the TTDSG, the main new regulations of the TTDSG and the fact that not only telecommunications providers, but almost every company or public body is affected by the implementation of the TTDSG.
+The history of the TTDSG, the main new provisions of the TTDSG and the fact that not only telecommunications providers, but almost every company and every public body is affected by the implementation of the TTDSG, Rolf Bender from the BMWi informed the participants.

 Dr. Stefan Brink, LfDI Baden-Württemberg, commented on implementation issues relating to the Schrems II decision.
 Brink considered a new agreement between the EU and the USA to be the only reliable solution to the challenges posed by Schrems II, as the economy could not afford transfer impact assessments.
 This is because the requirement for additional checks and measures for data exports will not disappear - even after the publication of the new EU standard contractual clauses.